davidwinter/readysteady/README.md

 > A simple way to upload your assets and prepare a new draft release on GitHub

-**Why?** Interacting directly with the GitHub API, or using one of the many API clients, involves using multiple calls and checks to achieve what should be quite a simple task. `readysteady` wraps this all up into a self-contained binary with a friendly UX that works great directly on your desktop or within CI.

 What **readysteady** does is quite simple:

 1. Checks that a release for the specified tag doesn't already exist